 - Remove ravioli with a slotted spoon.

-- Serve ravioli over sauce of choice.
+- Serve ravioli over sauce of choice, like my raspberry puree.
+Enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.